chen-Harry/Mathmotozoa_inFerHackathonTwo_SpermClassification/README.md

 ## Model

 Requires the "pop_pca.m" and "all_data.mat" files to be in the same directory, which can be found in [the data files here](https://ora.ox.ac.uk/objects/uuid:45ec598b-a674-4738-bd00-e1b761f49411)
-Run linearAlphaBeta.m, makeMDC.m, makeTable.m and makeSpermTable.m in that order to get the spermTable.
+Run initialise to get spermTable and spermTable_blebbed to get the data for use in classication algorithm.
 The [makeTable.m](makeTable.m) file in particular can be changed such that the response is either fresh/frozen or fresh/frozen/blebbed.

 All models were trained using the MATLAB [Classification Learner App](https://uk.mathworks.com/help/stats/classificationlearner-app.html).